 Machine Learning for Precision Medicine researcher

-My main research focus is deep representation learning applied to sequencing and imaging data for the study of cancer, with a secondary focus on interpretability and explainability (XAI).
+My main research focus is the application of deep learning to biomedical data for precision medicine, with a secondary focus on interpretability and explainability.

-My passion is the application of modeling methods, data mining and analysis applied to the medical field.
-While earning my Physics bachelor and master degrees from the Universities of Turin and Trent, I focused on the field of medical physics.
+My primary research passion is the application of modeling methods, data mining and analysis to the medical field.
+While earning my Physics bachelor’s and master’s degrees from the Universities of Turin and Trent, I focused on the field of medical physics.
 My works in this field, which ranged from simulations of contrast media for radiotherapy, to the applications of nanomaterials for drug delivery, left me with a deep fascination for multidisciplinary approaches to tackle medical problems.
-I further explored my deep interest for the field of machine learning and data science at the University of Edinburgh, where I successfully completed the Artificial Intelligence MSc.
-In December 2019, I joined MPI-IS in Tübingen, as part of the Epi-Logos group lead by Gabriele Schweikert and the Empirical Inference department under the supervision of Bernhard Schölkopf.
+I further explored my interest in the field of machine learning and data science at the University of Edinburgh, where I successfully completed the Artificial Intelligence MSc.
+In December 2019, I joined MPI-IS in Tübingen, as part of the Epi-Logos group led by Gabriele Schweikert and the Empirical Inference department under the supervision of Bernhard Schölkopf.

 Additional topics in which I am interested include Bayesian models, robust statistical methodologies, and best practices for open science.